mklimek1/my-docs/apply.md

 ### Key takeaways

 In summary, it is important to search for a project of one’s interest, as one of the main advantages of working for an OS software project is this flexibility and ability to fulfil oneself through the project.
+Don't worry if you'd feel lost at the beggining - people who are managing the project will help you get started with your tasks and responsibilities.

 See also: [5.
 Fork](fork.md)